massalabs/station/INSTALLATION.md

 To uninstall **MassaStation** from your MacOS system, follow the steps below:

+1. Stop MassaStation by right-clicking on the icon in the system tray and selecting "Quit"
-1. Open the Terminal application on your MacOS system.
+2. Open the Terminal application on your MacOS system.
-2. Execute the following command in the terminal to download and run the **MassaStation** uninstaller script:
+3. Execute the following command in the terminal to download and run the **MassaStation** uninstaller script:

    ```bash
    /usr/local/share/massastation/uninstall.sh
    ```

    This command will remove MassaStation and its associated files from your system.
-3. Follow any prompts or instructions provided by the uninstaller script.
+4. Follow any prompts or instructions provided by the uninstaller script.
 This may involve confirming the removal and providing your password for administrative privileges.
-4. Once the uninstallation process is complete, you will receive a confirmation message indicating that **MassaStation** has been successfully uninstalled.
+5. Once the uninstallation process is complete, you will receive a confirmation message indicating that **MassaStation** has been successfully uninstalled.

 > **Note:** DNSMasq and Homebrew might have been installed on your system as dependencies for MassaStation.
 We do not remove these packages automatically as they may be used by other applications on your system.